quincyomoruyi6-lang/quincyomoruyi6-lang/README.md

 ☢️ I'm obsessed with understanding **how things actually work beneath the surface**.
 Web applications.
 Connected devices.
 IoT.
 Networks.
 Hardware.
 Drones. ⚙️

-//......It all started with me always being nerdy moving through the years of learning html css networking python and the core hacking methodology.
+//......It all started with me always being nerdy moving through the years of learning html css networking python, the core hacking methodology and still counting.
-When I thought there wasn't any progress I was so stupid on how far I have come though am not yet where I want to be but I have gotten to a point where I could independently handle stuffs
+When I thought there wasn't any progress I was so stupid on not knowing how far I have come. though am not yet where I want to be but I have gotten to a point where I could independently handle stuffs

+//......I am growing into someone who would look at a system device or drone and understand not just how to exploit it but also understand where and where it should be secured and patched and nevertheless beyond my career as a  security researcher I also want to put an end to child labor because I believe children have rights and owe no debt to anybody as they weren't the ones who forced themselves into earth.

 > **//.......I want to understand systems.
 Build with them.
 Break them nerdy.
 Secure it like the bag.
 Then go deeper. **

 ---

-## 📛 About Me
+## 📛 What Am Up To

 - 🔞 Learning **Ethical Hacking & Penetration Testing**
 - Focused on **Web Application Security Currently **